 “Shut up!” he yelled, releasing my left arm.
 With his other hand now free, he began to punch me.

 “Shut up, shut up, shut up!”

 The first blow knocked my head sideways; a stunning blow.
 I heard the dull thwack of my brain hitting my skull.
 My vision blurred and the night around me threatened to entirely disappear, into darkness.
-Pummelling his fist into my head over and over again, I soon became dazed and disoriented.
+Pummelling his fist into my head over and over again, I soon became dazed and disoriented from the savage attack.
 I vainly tried to protect and shield my face.

 Why was no one coming to help?
 I wondered groggily.

 You imagine, in your time of need, that others would come to your aide.
 However, no one came.
 I saw them peeping out the windows; neighbours investigating the noise, but not one stepped outside.